 In short, you need a knowledge store.

-Agency project management software, such as Bonsai, can provide that store.
-For instance, you could create a project in the software before using its document uploading features to store all SOPs.
-Grant all employees access to that project and you have an SOP resource for everybody in the agency.
+Agency project management software, such as Bonsai, can provide that knowledge store.
+For instance, create a project in the software and use its document uploading features to store all SOPs.
+Grant all employees access to that project, and you have an SOP resource accessible to everyone in the agency.

 Speaking of access, you can also use this storage to encourage referring to the SOP.
 Make it standard practice to refer employees who ask questions to the SOP that provides answers, rather than answering yourself.
 And if there isn’t an SOP that answers the question, then guess what?